golifox/api-response-presenter/README.md

 ### Configuration

-You can configure api_response globally in an initializer or setup block:
+You can configure `api-response-presenter` globally in an initializer or setup block:

 ```ruby
 # config/initializers/api_response.rb